|

 original concerns with a grand project had resurfaced, notably the question of

 who could best lead.
-Would the NIH involvement with big science parallel the experience of the the US Postal Service when it had
+Would the NIH involvement with big science parallel the experience of the US

-looked to Federal Express and United Parcel Service for help?
-Meanwhile, Venter had left NIH and moved to the private sector, made business
+for help?
+Meanwhile, Venter had left NIH and moved to the private

-connections, and performed several small sequencing projects of his own.
-Using
+sector, made business connections, and performed several small sequencing projects

-his connections, he formed Celera Genomics.
-The name was derived from
+of his own.
+Using his connections, he formed Celera Genomics.
+The name was

-"celerity," meaning swift and rapid in motion or action.
+derived from "celerity," meaning swift and rapid in motion or action.
 In the May 10,

 1998 edition of The New York Times,